-Today, we will talk about the Agile process in Project Management, which is being used to manage and deliver the project by performing small tasks.
+Hey everyone, In this article we will talk about the Agile Methodology process in Project Management, which is being used to manage and deliver the project by performing small tasks.
 Agile is a popular development methodology widely used by development teams.

 It is an easy-to-understand and very productive process.
 It doesn’t create any dependencies between the team members.
 So that members can do their work without wasting any time.